bashonly/yt-dlp-HLSTools/README.md

 **All of this plugin's features are now native to yt-dlp.
 As such, this plugin will no longer be updated, and it has been disabled for yt-dlp versions where it is obsolete**

-Run `yt-dlp --update-to nightly` or install the master branch to use the native yt-dlp HLS extractor-args.
+Update your yt-dlp to the latest version (`yt-dlp -U`) to use the native yt-dlp HLS extractor-args.
 You may want to review [yt-dlp's `hls_key` syntax](https://github.com/yt-dlp/yt-dlp#generic), as it differs somewhat from this plugin.

 ---